-The Garland Ave effectiveness study was underway in 2020.
-Sampling equipment had been installed at the corner of Garland Ave and Belt St., and sampling and analysis was performed in accordance with the Ecology approved QAPP, as storm events allow, and sampling will be ongoing through 2022.
+The Garland Ave effectiveness study was ongoing in 2021.
+Sampling equipment has been installed at the corner of Garland Ave and Belt St., and sampling and analysis is performed in accordance with the Ecology approved QAPP, as storm events allow, and sampling will be ongoing through 2024.
+Data will be summarized at the end of the study in the year 2024 and published in accordance with the QAPP.